golang/vscode-go/docs/contributing.md

 The easiest way to start is by reading this [detailed guide for contributing to the Go project](https://golang.org/doc/contribute.html).
 Important things to note are:

 * You will need to sign the [Google CLA](https://golang.org/doc/contribute.html#cla).
-* Your commit message should follow the described on the [Commit Message Wiki page](https://github.com/golang/go/wiki/CommitMessage).<!--TODO(rstambler): What should the prefix be for vscode-go CLs?
+* Your commit message should follow the standards described on the [Commit Message Wiki page](https://github.com/golang/go/wiki/CommitMessage).<!--TODO(rstambler): What should the prefix be for vscode-go CLs?
 I feel like we still haven't figured this out.-->
 * Your change should include tests (if possible).

 Once you've sent out your change, a maintainer will take a look at your contribution within a few weeks.
 If you don't hear back in that time, feel free to ping the issue or send a message to the [#vscode-dev] channel of the [Gophers Slack].